 March 2021 - Two more LongReach Foundation manual wells have been completed by Fresh Water Friends bringing clean water to two additional villages in India.
 The ability to draw water from these public wells is life changing for so many, especially those in rural communities, and the Foundation is pleased to have been able to provide the necessary funding to bring clean water to hundreds of people every day.

-January: The LongReach Foundation recently partnered with Fresh Water Friends, an organization that raises funds to build wells for communities overseas that are in great need of fresh water.
-We are excited to advise that our first well has been completed!
+January 2021: The LongReach Foundation recently partnered with Fresh Water Friends, an organization that raises funds to build wells for communities overseas that are in great need of fresh water.
+We are excited to advise that our first manual well has been completed!
 This was a 645-foot-deep well, serving a community of more than 2000 people in a village in India.
 In this very arid region, the drillers had to go 602 feet below ground surface before they hit water!
 When they finally found water, the depressurization of the aquifer made the water shoot up more than 20 feet into the air!
 As you can see from the video link attached, and the photos below, the villagers are thrilled to have clean running water which will not only help them from a health perspective, but change their daily lives in so many ways.

 The village celebration!

 November: The LongReach Foundation was pleased to participate once again in the Walk to End Alzheimer's.
 Due to Covid-19, this year's walk was completed by teams in neighborhood's rather than in a large group setting.
 Thanks to the generosity of many donors, the LongReach Foundation was able to raise $4000.00 this year!